Skip to main content

 Inflammation is a key driver of atherosclerosis, the process of plaque buildup in the arteries.
 Coagulation, or blood clotting, is a critical factor in heart attacks and strokes.
 The delivery route of estrogen has a differential impact on these two crucial processes.

 Oral estrogen administration has been shown to increase levels of C-reactive protein (hs-CRP), a sensitive marker of inflammation.
-This is a direct consequence of the effect.
+This is a direct consequence of the hepatic first-pass effect.
 In contrast, transdermal estrogen does not typically raise hs-CRP levels.

 Similarly, oral estrogen increases the synthesis of several clotting factors in the liver, which is the primary mechanism behind the observed increase in VTE risk.
 Transdermal delivery, by avoiding this hepatic stimulation, does not carry the same degree of thrombotic risk.